navaneeth-dev/portfolio-v2/src/content/blog/reverse-engineering-icici.md

 ### Root bypass script

+These are all the security checks called from the MainActivity, we want to block everything from the root so it doesn't run in the background or start some `Timer`.
 Finally putting all the bypasses together we get:

 ```js
 // Native library calls from IMOBILE.onCreate